 2. Protein Powder Is Hard To Digest

 Some people struggle to digest whey protein, ending up with bloating, excess wind and unpleasant trips to the bathroom.
 This is for many reasons, including artificial sweeteners, flavors, and additives, but mostly because of the dairy protein itself.
-However not all proteins are hard on your digestion.
+However, not all proteins are hard on your digestion.
 Plant-based proteins are much more gentle on your digestive system as they don’t contain any dairy.
 Some even come with digestive enzymes to aid digestibility further!

 3. Plant Based Protein Is Chalky And Doesn’t Blend!

 We understand.
 You’ve tried one of those protein blends that tastes like ground up rice grits in water, quickly sinking to the bottom if left for a few minutes.
 But those days are long gone and there are so many plant-based protein options that have been expertly blended to create a smooth, blendable mix!
 From our experience, pea protein and brazil nut protein powder blend the best.
-That’s why they make up the foundation of our Superfood Protein.

 4. Protein Powders Are Artificial and Highly Processed